argiegaviolastssi-star/nestfire/README.md

 export { orderTrigger } from './src/triggers/order/order.trigger';
 ```

 With this export Firebase will create a function called `orderTrigger` in your Firebase project.
+When you run the command `firebase deploy --only functions`.
 <br>